janse180/dynamiccluster/deploy.md

     auto_provision_interval: 60

-number of workers
+Number of workers.
+Dynamic Cluster spawns multiple processes to communicate with cloud systems.

     worker_number: 2

-auto mode, dynamic cluster works out which one to kill and how many to fire up according to work load
+Automatic mode.
+Dynamic cluster works out for you which worker node to kill and how many to fire up according to work load.
+Setting it to False turns it into a static cluster, but the admin can still add or remove worker nodes manually.

     auto_mode: True